fastify/fastify/docs/Factory.md

 fastify.listen(3000)
 ```

 Internally Fastify uses the API of Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
-If not, you can enhance the sever instance inside the `serverFactory` function before the `return` statement.
+If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.

 <a name="factory-case-sensitive"></a>
 ### `caseSensitive`

 By default, value equal to `true`, routes are registered as case sensitive.
 That is, `/foo` is not equivalent to `/Foo`.
 When set to `false`, routes are registered in a fashion such that `/foo` is equivalent to `/Foo` which is equivalent to `/FOO`.

-Setting `caseSensitivy` to `false` will also result in
+Setting `caseSensitive` to `false` will also result in
 all params (and all value matched by regexps) to be lowercased as well.

 ```js